Mhrsh0129/VotEth/README.md

 ## License

-This project is provided under a custom “Permission-Required” license.
+This project is licensed under the MIT License.
 See `LICENSE` for full terms.

-Summary: You may view and clone this project for personal evaluation.
-Any use, modification, distribution, or commercial activity requires prior written permission from the Admin.
-Branding must be retained.
-No warranty.
+You are free to use, modify, distribute, and build upon this project.
+Contributions are welcome!

+## Contributing

+Contributions are welcome!
+Feel free to:
+- Open issues for bugs or feature requests
+- Submit pull requests with improvements
+- Fork and build your own version

-## Contact / Permission Requests
+## Contact

-- Admin: VotEth Admin (Mhrsh0129)
+- Maintainer: VotEth (Mhrsh0129)
-- Contact: Open a GitHub Issue on the repository
+- Issues/Questions: Open a GitHub Issue on the repository

 ---__